Île-de-France tramway Line 7

 Île-de-France tramway Line 7 (usually called simply T7) is part of the modern tram network of the Île-de-France region of France.
-Line T7 connects Villejuif – Louis Aragon Paris Métro station in Villejuif and Athis-Mons (Porte de l'Essonne) south of Paris.
+Line T7 runs between Villejuif – Louis Aragon in Villejuif (where it connects to the Paris Métro) and Porte de l'Essonne in Athis-Mons, south of Paris.
 It also serves Paris Orly Airport.
 The line has a length of 11.2 km and 18 stations.
 It opened to the public on 16 November 2013.

-Line T7 is operated by the Régie autonome des transports parisiens (RATP) under the authority of Île-de-France Mobilités.
+The line is operated by the RATP Group under contract with Île-de-France Mobilités.